 All too often this has been a pollutant that poisons our air, waters and soil and damages our health.

-3. This article tells us why certain gases like carbon dioxide are deadly dangerous for our health.
+6. This article tells us why certain gases like nitrogen dioxide are deadly dangerous for our health.
 It helps us understand why these gases shouldn’t be the end product of our activities.

 Some other gases that are harmful to humans: